-A traditional interactive training by Nataliya Zubar “Role of social intermediaries in the information security” was complemented by the list of cognitive biases used in information war and the basic ideas of debiasing.
+A traditional interactive lecture by Nataliya Zubar “Role of social intermediaries in the information security” was complemented by the list of cognitive biases used in information war and the basic ideas of debiasing.

 A student from Lyman, Donetsk oblast Oleksiy Kachan have brought a new practice into the SIS work – unique energizers tailored for the conflict related occasions.
 Oleksiy develops customised energizers for the SIS 5.3 as one of his homework assignments.